 Most soil scientists work for federal and state governments.
 Some work for private companies as consultants or lab technicians.
 These professionals split their time between the office and the field.
 They may need to walk over rough and uneven land to examine the soil, and use shovels to gather samples.

 Most soil scientists work full time and keep standard workweeks.
 Some jobs may involve periodic travel.
-Soil scientists may also teach at colleges and universities, or work at research institutions.
+Soil scientists may also teach at colleges and universities, or work at research institutions.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is a Typical Soil Scientist's Salary?

-The average salary for soil and plant scientists was $58,740 in 2012.
-Those in federal government earned the highest salaries, averaging $72,540.
-Those working as merchant wholesalers earned $63,280.
+The average salary for soil and plant scientists was $68,830 as of May 2020.
+Those working in R&D earned the highest median salary, at $83,780, followed by those in food manufacturing, at $73,760.* Those working as merchant wholesalers earned $63,280.
 Soil scientists working in research and development were paid $59,980, while those employed in management, scientific, and technical consulting services made $56,550.
 Professionals employed by colleges, universities, and professional schools earned $46,710.

 |State||Total Employment||Bottom 25%||Median Salary||Top 75%|